The Shark Tank “Sharks” sometimes get it wrong on big and important issues.

-Kevin fails to see the value of brand equity.
+Kevin often fails to see or understand the value of brand equity.
 If a product does not have a patent, Kevin feels it is not valuable.
 If a woman is selling delicious chocolate covered pretzels with vanilla frosting to a wide audience with repeat sales, Kevin will ask what it is that prevents him from doing the same.
 That question totally disregards brand equity.
 What about Cheerios?
 What about Walmart?
 These are not patented products.
-They are products people like, with trademarks people trust, leading to repeat sales.
+They are products that people like, with trademarks people trust, leading to repeat sales.
 Mark is usually the one to set Kevin straight on these matters.

 But an even bigger misconception propagated in the Tank is that an investor needs 51% or more ownership of a business in order to have control over business decisions.
 This is not always true.
 In New York, for example, the majority owner of the interests of an LLC does not always have the majority voting percentages.
 It depends on how the LLC is set up.
 Alternatively, a member of the LLC may own only 30%, 40% or 50% of the membership interests, but have 51% or more of the voting percentages.
 The Sharks say that they need at least 51% of the equity so that they can keep control of the operation and protect their respective investments…but in New York, and probably in other states, it’s not true.

 Entrepreneurs in New York can continue to have the majority ownership in their respective companies while providing a Shark with voting control over operations.
 Here is the relevant provision of the New York LLC Law:

 § 402.
 Voting rights of members. (a) Except as provided in the